Lucky Spencer

-Lucky Spencer is a fictional character from the ABC Daytime soap opera, General Hospital.
+Lucky Spencer is a fictional character from the ABC Daytime soap opera General Hospital.
 He is the son of Luke (Anthony Geary) and Laura Spencer (Genie Francis).
 His birth having been announced on-screen in 1985, a ten-year-old Lucky was cast in 1993, played by newcomer at the time, Jonathan Jackson.
 Jackson left the series in 1999, and the character was played by Jacob Young and later Greg Vaughan, who was let go in 2009 to allow Jackson to reprise the role.
 Lucky's characterization changed throughout the different portrayers; originally a street-smart con artist, Lucky develops an edge during Young's tenure and more drastically changes during Vaughan's portrayal, as Lucky becomes a struggling police officer.
 With Jackson's reprisal, Lucky begins showing some of the character's original quick-witted qualities, but after a series of harrowing storylines, Jackson left the series in December 2011 and the role was not recast.
-Jackson briefly reprised the role in July 2015.
+Jackson briefly reprised the role in July 2015, and full-time in 2024.
+Guy Wilson appeared in several episodes as Lucky in February 2025 when Jackson was unavailable.
+Jackson exited again when Lucky left Port Charles in June 2025.